dmesser/ansible-rolling-upgrade/README.md

 SSH private keys need to be present in the openstack/ directory and named according to the tenant.

 If no Red Hat Satellite Server is present call the playbooks with --skip-tags subscription.
-In this case you are responsible to provide access to packages
+In this case you are responsible to provide access to packages.

-### How to run
+## How to run

 To initially deploy the app: